 |Donated to trust registered under Section 12AA or 10(23C)||Year in which income is so donated|

 As mentioned already, income not exceeding 15% can be accumulated or set aside for its application in India.
-Further, even the 85% of income which is not applied for specified purpose can also be accumulated or set aside for its application in India.
-Such accumulation must be through following modes of investment:
+Further, one can even accumulate or set aside 85% of the income, not applied for the specified purpose for its application in India.
+Such accumulations must be through the following modes of investment:

 No exemption is available to the following incomes of trust/institution:

 **Specified person for this purpose are as below: